Ramon AZA #195

 Preparing for Elections

 To run, it is best to write out a speech highlighting your qualifications for the position, and what you will do if elected to that position.
-The speech should cover what project(s) you want to execute during your term.
+The speech should cover what project(s) you want to execute, how you will achieve that, and any other things that you feel are important for the chapter to know when it comes to voting for you in that position.
+Many speeches incorporate an idea/life lesson as an overall theme.

 It is also advised to prepare speeches for positions lower than yours to “run down.”
 Do this so you can have a chance to still have a position if you don’t get the one you wanted.